MicrosoftDocs/Viva/WorkplaceAnalytics/Setup/Prepare-organizational-data.md

 * ManagerId
 * Organization

 **Reserved optional attributes** are reserved column headers for attributes that are currently used only to filter and group data.
 In the future, they will be used for additional metric calculations.
-While these attributes are not required, if included, they must meet the coverage requirements as described in the following table.

 * FunctionType
 * HireDate